omni-us/jsonargparse/DOCUMENTATION.rst

       ...

 Once a new class has been appended to the list, it is not possible to modify the arguments of a previous class.
-This limitation is by intention since it forces classes and its arguments to be defined in order, making the command line call intuitive to write and understand.
+This limitation is intentional since it forces classes and its arguments to be defined in order, making the command line call intuitive to write and understand.